CommunityGrowthWebB2C

 On Deck migration flow

 On Deck's entire value proposition rested on its community — the peer connections, introductions, and shared context that made membership worth having.
-As the platform scaled past 100,000 members, that value was at risk: outreach between members was declining, and the profile page — the primary mechanism for discovery and connection — had stopped doing its job.
+As the platform scaled past 10,000 members, that value was at risk: outreach between members was declining.
+It was clear that the profile page — the primary mechanism for discovery and connection — had stopped doing its job.

 2→5 Design team growth